Volumetric Occupancy Mapping With Probabilistic Depth Completion for Robotic Navigation: Experimental Results

 For spatial mapping, we use \textit{supereight} `MultiresOFusion' \citep{Funk_arXiv2020} with a voxel resolution of $0.0146$\,m in a $15$\,m\,$\times\,15$\,m\,$\times\,15$\,m volume.
 We use the inverse sensor model in \Cref{F:supereight_sensor} to integrate raw depth data into the map, setting the constants $k_{\tau}$, $\tau_{\min}$, and $\tau_{\max}$ as $0.026$, $0.06$\,m, and $0.16$\,m, respectively.
 To capture measurement uncertainty, we consider the quadratic uncertainty model in \Cref{E:sigma} with $k_{\sigma} = 0.0016$\,m, $\sigma_{\min} = 0.005$\,m, and $\sigma_{\max} = 0.02$\,m resulting in $\sigma_r = 0.005$\,m at $z_r = 1$\,m for the raw depth.

 We map three trajectories from different InteriorNet scenes not present in the training set\footnote{Seq.
 1: `3FO4K9H4NDAO (7)'; Seq.
 2: `3FO4JVHRJC4T (7)'; Seq.
 3: `3FO4JXILITSO (7)'.
 Trajectory numbers are given in the parentheses.}.
 We use $400$ images for mapping per sequence, picking large rooms with wide ranges of motion to highlight the advantages of applying depth completion when data is missing.
-Our experiments compare: (i) the raw depth images with a quadratic depth uncertainty as given in \Cref{E:sigma} (R); (ii) the completed images with the predicted depth uncertainty from our network (C); and (iii) a combination of the two (R+C), where the raw depth and the quadratic sensor model is used in known areas, and the network completes unknown pixels with the corresponding predicted uncertainty.
-Method `R+C' corresponds to our proposed approach, which is depicted in the top images in \Cref{F:teaser} and the system diagram in \Cref{F:overview}.
-The motivation behind this strategy is to preserve detailed raw data in valid regions and complete the rest with the network.
-For `C' and `R+C', for pixels where the network-generated depth is used, we compare the network depth uncertainty with the quadratic uncertainty model (\Cref{E:sigma}) when using the network completed depth.
+Our experiments compare: (i) the raw depth images with a quadratic depth uncertainty as given in \Cref{E:sigma} (R); (ii) the completed images with the predicted depth uncertainty from our network (C); and a combination of the two (R+C), where the raw depth is used in known areas, and the invalid depth pixels are completed.
+As baselines with completion, we study (iii) using the quadratic sensor model in \textit{both} the raw and network completed areas (R+C, unc. from \citep{Funk_arXiv2020}) and (iv) simply filling in the invalid areas with the maximum camera range ($8$\,m) and depth uncertainty $3\sigma_r$ conservatively set to this value (R+C, max. depth).
+Our proposed approach (v) is using the detailed raw depth with the quadratic sensor model in valid areas and depth completion with the network predicted uncertainty to fill in the rest (R+C (ours)).
+This method is depicted in the top images in \Cref{F:teaser} and the system diagram in \Cref{F:overview}.
+In (ii) and (v), for pixels where the network-generated depth is used, we compare the network depth uncertainty with the quadratic uncertainty model (\Cref{E:sigma}) when using the network completed depth.
 If the network depth uncertainty is more than 2 times greater than the quadratic uncertainty \textit{only} free space is integrated for this pixel, otherwise normal integration is performed.
 This prevents us from creating incorrect surfaces for very uncertain completions while still obtaining usable probabilistic free space estimates.